Connect with others who understand.

 2. Use Kitchenware With Contrasting Colors

 Some sets of measuring spoons and measuring cups have a color for each size.
-This can help you identify which measuring item you need.
+This can help you identify which item you need.

 3. Buy Precut, Frozen, or Canned Foods

 When using a knife, make sure to have the blade side down by gently rocking the knife on a cutting board so you don’t have to touch the blade, which can be dangerous.
-The sharp side of a knife usually is curved, and you can feel it if you rock the knife on the blade.
+The sharp side of a knife is usually curved, and you can feel it if you rock the knife on the blade.
 Be sure to use knives with brightly colored handles so that you can clearly distinguish them from the blades.

 4. Use Long Oven Mitts, Safety Glasses, and Other Safeguards